NearDeFi/shade-agent-template/README.md

   - The seed phrase for this account.
   - Set the contract ID to your account ID prefixed with `contract.` (the contract account will be created during deployment, you should not create this before).

-- Set the same details in your `.env` file.
+- Set the exact same variables in your `.env` file.

 - Open Docker Desktop (you don't need to do anything here, it's just to start up Docker).